DevendraKumarMaurya/MAJOR-PROJECT/BUDGET-PLANNER-WITH-DATA-VISUALIZATION/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.

 ## 🙏 Acknowledgments